Tennessee: Civil War

 When the Emancipation Proclamation was announced, Tennessee was largely held by Union forces and thus not among the states enumerated, so it freed no slaves there.
 Andrew Johnson declared all slaves in Tennessee free on October 24, 1864.
 On February 22, 1865, the legislature approved an amendment to the state constitution prohibiting slavery, which was approved by voters the following month, and would go into effect later on in the year.
 This made Tennessee the only Southern state to abolish slavery at the time.
-Tennessee ratified the Thirteenth Amendment, which outlawed slavery in every state, on April 7, 1865, and the Fourteenth Amendment, which granted citizenship and equal protection under the law to former slaves, on July 18, 1866.
-Both amendments went into effect after Tennessee's readmission to the union due to the fact that other states had not yet ratified it.
+Tennessee ratified the Thirteenth Amendment, which outlawed slavery in every state, on April 7, 1865.
+On July 18, 1866, Tennessee became the first Confederate state to ratify the Fourteenth Amendment, which granted citizenship and equal protection under the law to former slaves.
+Both amendments went into effect after Tennessee's readmission to the Union because other states had not yet ratified them.
 Johnson became vice president when Lincoln was reelected, and president after Lincoln's assassination in May 1865.
 On July 24, 1866, Tennessee became the first Confederate state to have its elected members readmitted to Congress.

 Reconstruction and late 19th century

 The years after the Civil War were characterized by tension and unrest between blacks and former Confederates, the worst of which occurred in Memphis in 1866.
 Because Tennessee had ratified the Fourteenth Amendment before its readmission to the Union, it was the only former secessionist state that did not have a military governor during Reconstruction.
+However, federal troops would remain in Tennessee following the state's readmission and throughout Reconstruction in order to protect federal property, enforce laws, and keep the peace.
 The Radical Republicans seized control of the state government toward the end of the war, and appointed William G. "Parson" Brownlow governor.
 Under Brownlow's administration from 1865 to 1869, the legislature allowed African American men to vote, disenfranchised former Confederates, and with martial law, took action against the Ku Klux Klan, which was founded in December 1865 in Pulaski as a vigilante group to advance former Confederates' interests.
 In 1870, Southern Democrats regained control of the state legislature, and over the next two decades, passed Jim Crow laws to enforce racial segregation.
 A total of 251 lynchings, predominately of Black people, took place in Tennessee.